 My Raw Milk Diet Cure Experiment Adventure: Fun Facts

-Here’s a bunch of fun numbers from the 23 days during which I only drank raw milk (no food whatsoever!):
+Here’s a bunch of fun numbers from my raw milk diet cure experiment from the 23 days during which I only drank raw milk (no food whatsoever!):

 Total Raw Milk Drank in 23 Days: